Shopping for a new Ford Fusion Hybrid?

 The interior room isn't notably greater than the earlier Fusion, but rear headroom takes a hit from the sleek fastback roofline.
 Without a sunroof, adults are fine in the back, but drop the headliner a few inches to include the sunroof tray, and all of a sudden, adults in the back seats find their foreheads nestled in a roofline recess that ends when they lean forward.
 There's ample knee room for four six-foot adults, though the front wheel wells push feet toward the center of the car.
 The seats are well-shaped and comfortable, with a recycled synthetic material covering base-model Hybrid seats.

 Both Fusion hybrid models use a smaller 2.0-liter four than the first generation of Fusion Hybrid.
 That engine is paired to the latest version of Ford's two-motor hybrid system, effectively an electronic continuously variable transmission (eCVT) that shifts power to and from a lithium-ion battery pack in the trunk--a higher-capacity and larger pack in the case of the plug-in hybrid Energi model, which has a charging port on its left-front fender as well.

-For the 2014 Fusion Hybrid, the EPA ratings are 47 mpg in all three test cycles: combined, city, and highway.
-Not only do the Fusion hybrids beat the hybrid versions of the Camry (41 mpg combined), Optima and Sonata (38 mpg) in gas mileage, they're more fun to drive.
+Not only do the Fusion hybrids (still) beat the hybrid versions of the Camry (41 mpg combined), Optima and Sonata (38 mpg) in gas mileage, they're more fun to drive.
 And with the 2014 revisions, electric-only speeds have risen from 62 mph to about 80 mph under certain circumstances.

 The plug-in Fusion (still) outdoes the Chevrolet Volt (at 37 mpg in range-extending mode), however, and it has a fifth seat as well as considerably more interior room and luggage space.
 The Volt is a compact hatchback, to be fair, while the Fusion Energi and Accord Hybrids are mid-size sedans.
 Note that the non-plug-in Fusion Hybrid manages to retain a fold-down rear seat--which not all its competitors do.
 The charging port is under a flap in the left front fender; the Fusion Energi has a 3.3-kilowatt charger that will recharge a fully depleted battery pack in 3 to 4 hours.